rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 #### Command line tool testing

-You can do all of this from the command line on a machine that has SSH installed (most Linux installations).
+You can do all of this from the command line on a machine with SSH installed (most Linux installations).
 Here is a brief overview of the command line method for connection and a few options:

 * sftp username (Example: myfixed@ hostname or IP of the server: sftp myfixed@192.168.1.116)
 * Enter the password when prompted